Operating systems have service management subsystems that support starting and stopping services when the host operating system

 systemd documentation for complete details on the unit file supported configuration variables.

 The shipped unit file has these behaviors for managing services using

-start — install node if not installed and start the node.
+start — install the node if not installed, then start the node.

 stop — stop and quiesce the node.

 reload — not supported.
 Use standard node configuration mechanisms to change node configuration.

 The Restart=on-failure configuration is enabled.
 When a node fails, it is automatically restarted after taking these actions: